 We acknowledge helpful discussions with Weikang Li, Wenjie Jiang, and Sirui Lu.
 This work is supported by the start-up fund from Tsinghua University (Grant.
 No. 53330300320), the National Natural Science Foundation of China (Grant.
 No. 12075128), and the Shanghai Qi Zhi Institute.

 \makeatletter \theequation{S\@arabic\c@equation} \thetable{S\@arabic\c@table} \thealgorithm{S\@arabic\c@algorithm}

-In this Supplementary Material, we specifically show how to narrow (enlarge) the gate-block library by imposing (cancelling) some restrictions on building possible gate-blocks.
-We also mention how to expand the Markovian process in the MQNE algorithm to the high-order Markovian process.
-Besides, we present more details on the graph-encoding method and the MQNE algorithm and more numerical results to demonstrate the performance of the proposed scheme.
+In this Supplemental Material, we specifically show how to narrow (enlarge) the gate-block library by imposing (cancelling) some restrictions on building possible gate-blocks.
+We also mention how to extend the Markovian process in the MQNE algorithm to the high-order Markovian process.
+Besides, we present more details on the graph-encoding method, the MQNE algorithm, and more numerical results to demonstrate the performance of the proposed scheme.